 Whether you are just starting to explore, or have committed to a career in health, this track guide offers tips, tools, and action steps to move your career search forward.
 See instructions on how to join the Health Track from your Handshake account.

 The first step in beginning your career journey is to assess your interests, skills, strengths, goals, values and self to better understand your “story” and give you career direction.
 Then, we can help you reflect on your story and create career exploration goals.

 Interests: Know your interests, as they may help to align you with careers and possible job titles representing a match based on your likes/dislikes.
 Use these tools below to clarify your interests:

 - MyNextMove - Explore career options and interests by keyword or industry, or take their short assessment to find potential career matches based on interests.

 - Strong Interest Inventory (SII) - The SII is a widely respected career interest inventory designed to help people find a fit between their personalities and work.
 It compares your interests and preferences to people in general and to people who have been happy and satisfied in their careers.
 The results from the SII identify careers that best fit a person’s interests.

 Values: Know your values, as they may help to align you with potential work environments and organizations that match your passion(s) and core belief(s).
-Use these tools below to clarify your values and identify possible career ideas based on your values:

 Skills/Strengths: Know your skills and strengths, as they may help to align you with well suited job titles, work tasks and work environments.
-Use these tools below to clarify your skills/strengths and possible career ideas based on your talents and skills:
+Use the tools below to clarify your skills/strengths and possible career ideas based on your talents and skills:

 - Career Onestop - Take this short skills assessment to learn more about your skills and how they match up to potential career ideas.